SchweizerischeBundesbahnen/netzgrafik-editor-frontend/documentation/CREATE_TRAINRUN.md

 #### Split two trainruns

 To split a train into two separate ones, you first have to select the train.
 Then you navigate to the node where you like to split the trainrun.
 Inside the node the trainrun has to have a transition.
-Press CTRL and click with the mouse the "stop / non-stop toggle button".
+Press **CTRL key** and click with the mouse the "stop / non-stop toggle button".
 The trainrun gets split into two trains.

 [chrome-capture-2024-3-27.webm](https://github.com/SchweizerischeBundesbahnen/netzgrafik-editor-frontend/assets/10423646/8acabf0e-fdb1-445b-af40-1ec4b6875c0c)